Updated: 11/19/20 | November 19th, 2020

 - Buy food at a neighbourhood grocery store.

-- Eat croissants for breakfast, they are only $2.50 CAD!
+- Eat croissants for breakfast — they’re cheap and delicious!
 Paillard on rue Saint-Jean (to the right at the bottom of rue Sainte-Ursule) are the best.

 - Walk along the city fortifications and atop the city gates.
 Its FREE!